e-permit/e-permit-java/README.md

 Each service provides a health check endpoint to verify that it is running correctly.
 This mechanism can be used both for internal monitoring and for other authorities to check the availability of your API service:

 - The **Internal API** exposes a health check at an endpoint such as `GET /healthcheck` (on port 8081 by default).
 Hitting this URL will return a simple status (e.g., HTTP 200 OK with a status message) if the service is healthy.
-- The **Public API** similarly can have a health/status endpoint (depending on the implementation) to allow monitoring its availability.
+- The **Public API** also provides a health check at `GET /healthcheck` (on port 8080 by default).
+This endpoint can be used by other countries to check if your Public API is accessible.

 These health checks can be used in load balancers or uptime monitoring tools to automatically verify that the e-permit services are up and responsive.
 In the context of inter-country operations, an authority’s system might periodically call the other country’s health endpoint to ensure their Public API is accessible.